oavioz/aws-workshop-serverless-datalake/README.md

 * I recommend to **follow links from this  guide** & open them **in new a tab**
 * You can run this workshop in Microsoft Edge or Google Chrome or Firefox

-# Part 1: Ingest and Storage
+# Phase 1: Ingest and Store

 ## Create S3 Bucket